Rationale for Modesty Guidelines

 Every conference or event has a culture; norms or ideals that are shared by those participating.
 One of those things relates to the definition of modesty.
 Everyone reading this should be able to comprehend that some people will not come if the modesty guidelines are too restrictive.
 Others will not come if they are too inclusive.

-One of the things we are taking into account as we organize this event, is that we are rehearsing for the Wedding between Yeshua and his Bride.
+One of the things we are taking into account as we organize this event, is that we are rehearsing for the Wedding between Yeshua and His Bride.
 Also, please bear in mind that all this works best when there is kindness and shalom toward one another.

 Our objectives in generating guidelines:

-- To reflect our best understanding of what YHWH expects of his people when they congregate in His mo’edim.
+- To reflect our best understanding of what יהוה expects of his people when they congregate in His mo’edim.
 This is based on decades of collective experience in attending as well as organizing events.
 But we overtly state that we (the organization team) are still learning as we try to serve you and build the Kingdom.